AlignTrue/aligntrue/.aligntrue/rules/implementation_specs.md

 ### Requirements

-- Merging happens in memory; `.aligntrue.bundle.yaml` is not yet written to disk
+- Merging happens in memory; `.aligntrue.bundle.yaml` is a forward-compatible placeholder not yet persisted to disk
 - Dependency order from a topological sort of the align DAG
 - **Precedence (first-wins):**
   - Local project rules (`.aligntrue/rules/`) ALWAYS FIRST, ALWAYS WINS